IsDaDev/CiscoAutomationTool/README.md

 # CiscoAutomationTool

 ## A simple little tool to customize Cisco Router and Switches

 ### How to use it?

-Edit the path to your input file on line 1
+Just edit the input.txt file

 ### How should the input file be structured?